Barcelona Program Images

 The calendar is based on the Illinois’ school calendar but adapted to the program’s location and its pedagogical needs.
 It consists of two semesters separated by a winter break.
 A week-long period for independent travel is built into the calendar of activities in each of the two semesters.
 One or two “long-weekends” are often included in the calendar to allow students to travel independently.

-A 20/30-minute ride on modern and safe trains connects Sant Cugat with downtown Barcelona at a frequency rate of several trains per hour on regular business hours (2 or 3 per hour in the late evening/night).
+A 20/30-minute ride on modern and safe trains connects Sant Cugat with downtown Barcelona at a frequency rate of several trains per hour during regular business hours (2 or 3 per hour in the late evening/night).
 An excellent transportation network connects Barcelona to other destinations in Spain and the rest of Europe.

 More information about the program